 Case Study for Contributing Wells: Parsley-Jagged Peak Deal

 In October, Parsley announced their $2.27B acquisition of Jagged Peak, a huge move into the Delaware Basin for a producer focused on the Midland.
-We used Novi Prediction Engine and Novi Cloud software to analyze the deal a few weeks ago.
+We used Novi Forecast Engine and Novi Cloud software to analyze the deal a few weeks ago.
 In that analysis, we charted economic returns at reduced WTI strip prices.
 A critical part of that development plan is the Bone Springs 3rd Sand, which has shown very promising results in relatively limited development across their position.

 How can Novi Contributing Well Data help provide context to interpret these well results and guide future development plans?

-We used Novi’s Prediction Engine Software to make predictions and generate Contributing Well Data for a set of planned wells across the acreage, including Bone Springs Third Sand, Wolfcamp A-Lower, and Wolfcamp C zones.
+We used Novi’s Forecast Engine Software to make predictions and generate Contributing Well Data for a set of planned wells across the acreage, including Bone Springs Third Sand, Wolfcamp A-Lower, and Wolfcamp C zones.
 In Figure 7 below, I am showing maps of contributing wells built using the Novi Contributing Well Data for a 3rd Bone Springs Sand well in the Big Tex area (left), and a Wolfcamp A-Lower well in the Cochise area.

 Note that much of the prediction for the 3rd Bone Springs well comes from analogs in the far northern and northwestern parts of the Delaware, whereas the Wolfcamp A-Lower prediction is dominated by nearby wells.